Compressed Sensing with Deep Image Prior and Learned Regularization: Theoretical Results

 \section{Theoretical Results}

 In this section we provide theoretical evidence to highlight the importance of early stopping for DIP-based approaches.
-Here we focus on denoising a noisy signal $y\in\R^n$ via DIP.
-The optimization problem in this case takes the form
+Here we focus on denoising a noisy signal $y\in\R^m$ by optimizing over network weights.
+This problem takes the form:

-This is a special instance of Eqn.~\ref{eqn:w_star} with the measurement matrix $A=I$ corresponding to denoising.
 We focus on generators consisting of a single hidden-layer ReLU network with $k$ inputs, $d$ hidden units, and $n$ outputs.
 Using $w=(W,V)$ the generator model in this case is given by